leonardocerliani/Jorge4PubMed/README.md

 ## Applications
 Once you have the PMID of each of your source papers, a few options open up, for instance:
-- First, you can provide the citation in your RAG-generated response (as shown above)
+- First, you can provide the citation in your RAG-generated response (as shown above).
+I personally use it in combination with [LightRAG](https://github.com/HKUDS/LightRAG)
 - You can use the PMID to retrieve from the PubMed api all the papers citing that source
 - You can specifically retrieve the paper abstract, which can be used e.g. to further validate the RAG response or provided to the user in the RAG app.